tjhrulz/Monstercat-Suite/README.md

 - [ ] Add support for audio playback of fact sphere on left click?
 - [ ] Make sure background cmds are closing gracefully and correctly and not staying open
 - [ ] Process is spelled Proces in several places throughout the codebase, not causing any bugs as it is spelled that way throughout the file but it bothers me, Ill get around to regexing it someday
+- [ ] Make labels consistent and add a 3 step toggle (None, some, all)
 - [ ] Final optimization pass
 - [ ] Update installer meter to make initial setup nicer (Do before v1.0)
 - [ ] Look into hacking in Google play music (And youtube?) support to the music reader (I believe Google Talk/G+ used to expose this info)